DryDragon10/CandleGenie-Pancakeswap-Fully-Automated-Prediction-Bot-RSI-Crossover/readme.txt

 apikey from taapi is needed!

-to disable set bull or bear EntryRule to (x == 1000)

-initial version, many new indicators available soon!!!!!!

-If you have errors please contact https://t.me/+JEYl8T1HS-k0NGEx

-One rsi can be used if needed.

 lower timeframe rsi is known as the fast rsi, this will be the one crossing above or below the rsi2 or rsi3.(slow rsi)

 tf1 is rsi1value timeframe

 tf2 is rsi2value timeframe

-and so on
+initial version, many new indicators available soon!!!!!!

+If you have errors please contact https://t.me/+JEYl8T1HS-k0NGEx

 fill out the .env example then rename to .env

 feel free to create a new wallet with a small amount to trust functionality

-node rsicrosspred.js to run
+node rsicrosspred.js

+this should start after installing dependencies

 *********************** Start 1 minute or more before next round ************************